DebaPrasad14/Kata04-Data-Munging/README.md

 # Kata04: Data-Munging

+file -> datamunging.py contains the solution of both questions.
+(Part one and part two)
+     -> weather_solution_pandas.py conatins solution of part one using pandas.

 # Part One: Weather Data

 In 'weather.dat' you'll find daily weather data for Morristown, NJ for June 2002.
 Download this text file, then write a program to output the day number (column one) with the smallest temperature spread (the maximum temperature is the second column, the minimum the third column).